B2B Demand Generation: 10 Proven Strategies for Winning

 How Do You Measure Demand Generation?

 After you’ve deployed your B2B demand generation campaigns, you need key performance indicators to see whether they’re hitting the mark.
-Here are some marketing metrics and KPIs that can help you determine whether your campaigns have been successful:
+Here are some demand generation metrics and KPIs that can help you determine whether your campaigns have been successful:

 If your demand generation tactics are working, you should see positive shifts in the metrics most important to your business goals.
 Your cost per acquisition and cost per lead should go down, while other metrics on this list will likely improve.

 So how do you create demand for your products or services?
-Here are 10 ideas to get you started.
+Here are 10 ideas to use in your demand generation strategy

 1. Improve Your Demand Funnel Framework